hneemann/Digital/src/main/dig/hdl/HowTo.md

 by `{?` and `?}` or `<?` and `?>`.
 Because the `.config` files are XML files the `{?` and `?}` variant is easier to use in most cases.

-If you want to create a file which creates the clock period in ns you can use the following template:
+If you want to create a file which contains the clock period in ns you can use the following template:

 ```xml